peter88213/yW2OO/docs/template/index.md

 ## Features (a Python 3 installation is required)

 - Generate a "standard manuscript" formatted **ODF text document (ODT)** from a yWriter 7 project.
 - Generate a **brief synopsis** with chapter and scene titles from a yWriter 7 project.
 - Load yWriter 7 chapters and scenes into an OpenDocument file with chapter and scene markers for **proof reading** and writing back.
 - Generate a **character list** that can be edited in Office Calc and written back to yWriter format.
 - Generate a **location list** that can be edited in Office Calc and written back to yWriter format.
 - Generate an **item list** that can be edited in Office Calc and written back to yWriter format.
 - Generate an OpenDocument text file containing navigable **cross references** , such as scenes per character, characters per tag, etc.
+- Launch via Windows context menu.

 With the [pywoo extension for OpenOffice](https://peter88213.github.io/pywoo) and the [yw-cnv extension for LibreOffice](https://peter88213.github.io/yw-cnv), you can write your edited Office documents back to the yWriter project.